better-internet/radworks-docs/docs/using-radicle/creating-patches.md

 If you are a maintainer, we suggest providing a way for your contributors contact you with their Device IDs to easily submit patches.
 Your `README.md` might be a good place for this.

+### Updating a patch

+If you want to make some changes to a patch, updating them is really simple:
+1. First make the changes to your local branch
+2. Re-tag the changes by running: `git tag --annotate --force radicle-patch/<name>`
+3. And push again `git push rad --tags --force`.

 [pc]: pushing-changes.md
 [tv]: tracking-and-viewing.md